AdrianDias444/42_Projects/ft_printf/README.md

 Each time we call `ft_format()`, we pass the current argument and its corresponding format specifier as parameters.
 Inside `ft_format()`, multiple if statements determine the current format.

 The return value of `ft_format()` is always the number of characters printed from the argument, which is then added to the `total_len` variable — the final return value of `ft_printf()`.

+### Variadic Arguments Handling

+To manage variable arguments, the `<stdarg.h>` library provides three essential macros:

+- **`va_start`**: Initializes a `va_list` variable to point to the first optional argument passed to the function.
+It must be called before accessing any optional arguments.

+- **`va_arg`**: Retrieves the next argument from the `va_list` of a specified type.
+Each call advances the `va_list` pointer to the next argument.

+- **`va_end`**: Cleans up the `va_list` variable after all arguments have been accessed.
+It should be called before the function returns.

+These macros allow the function to process an unknown number of arguments dynamically, based on the format specifiers encountered in the format string.